-Thanks to cloud storage services, huge amount of data on the web can now be stored, saved, and shared.
-Cloud storage has many advantages, from being cost efficient to time efficient.
-However, before we dive in to get to know what the four different types of cloud computing deployment models are, lets talk a bit about cloud deployment.
+Thanks to cloud storage services, you can now store, save and share huge amounts of data on the web.
+Cloud storage has many advantages, from cost efficiency to time efficiency.
+However, before we dive in to get to know what the 4 different types of cloud storage services are, let’s talk a bit about cloud deployment.

 Cloud deployment model defines many things for you.
 For example, it outlines the location of the server you’re using, who has access to it and controls it, the way the platform is implemented, and the relationship between the cloud infrastructure and the user.